 sldemo_fuelsys_output and streams the data to the Simulation Data Inspector.
 Logged signals are marked with a blue indicator while streaming signals are marked with the light blue badge(see Figure 1).

 Notice that units are visible on the model and subsystem icons and signal lines.
 Units are specified on the ports and on the bus object.
-To learn more about units in Simulink see Simulink Units.

 Figure 1: Top-level diagram for the fuel control system model

-The Dashboard subsystem (shown in Figure 2) allows the user to interact with the model during simulation.
+The Dashboard subsystem (shown in Figure 2) allows you to interact with the model during simulation.
 The Fault Injection switches can be moved from the Normal to Fail position to simulate sensor failures, while the Engine Speed selector switch can be toggled to change the engine speed.
 The fuel and air/fuel ratio signals are visualized using the dashboard gauges and scopes to provide visual feedback during a simulation run.